Aldicarb

 Aldicarb is a carbamate insecticide which is the active substance in the pesticide Temik.
 It is effective against thrips, aphids, spider mites, lygus, fleahoppers, and leafminers, but is primarily used as a nematicide.
 Aldicarb is a cholinesterase inhibitor which prevents the breakdown of acetylcholine in the synapse.
 Aldicarb is considered "extremely hazardous" by the EPA and World Health Organization and has been banned in more than 100 countries.

-In case of severe poisoning, the victim dies of respiratory failure.
+In case of severe poisoning, the victim dies of respiratory paralysis.

 Aldicarb was first synthesized in 1965 by Payne and Weiden, and was sold on the market for the first time in 1970.
 The synthesis of aldicarb results in both the E and Z isomers.

-Aldicarb is effective where resistance to organophosphate insecticides has developed, and is extremely important in potato production, where it is used for the control of soil-borne nematodes and some foliar pests.
+Aldicarb is effective where resistance to malathion has developed, and is extremely important in potato production, where it is used for the control of soil-borne nematodes and some foliar pests.
 Its high level of solubility restricts its use in certain areas where the water table is close to the surface.